CloudLabsAI-Azure/AVW-SAP-on-Azure/Module2-DataInsights/1-Getting-Started.md

 ## Overview

-In this exercise, you will log in to the Azure Portal and review the pre-deployed resources.
+In this exercise, you will log in to the Azure Portal and review the pre-deployed resources as part of the lab environment.

 ## Instructions

 ### Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine and lab guide will get loaded into your browser.
-Use this virtual machine throughout the workshop to perform the lab.
+1. Environment is already provisioned and you are provided with a virtual machine and lab guide to be performed.
+Use this Virtual Machine (will be referred to as Jump VM or LabVM in some places) throughout the workshop to perform the lab.

     ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-Environment.png?raw=true)